Henderythmix/henderythmix/README.md

 ![Static Badge](https://img.shields.io/badge/Vue.JS-green?style=for-the-badge&logo=vue.js&labelColor=gray)

 ## About Me
 I am a computer engineering student who currently programs with C++, and TypeScript.
-I can also comfortably code in Matlab, Python, and C#.
+I can also comfortably code in Matlab, Python, and Java.
 I have a hobby for programming videogames, libraries, and other related projects.
 My current main goal is to build a game engine for 2.5D games because that is a graphical style that I have adored for years, even if it takes me forever to build something like that.

 I also have a hobby for archery and music :D